harshh351998/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-In this project user needs to give ratings on the movies and system will return the recommended movies from the IMBD dataset by using collaborative filtering.
+In this project user needs to give ratings on the movies and system will return the recommended movies from the IMBD dataset by using collaborative filtering method.

 # Core functionalities
 - Processed movie and rating data into organized lists and maps.